isomerpages/mpa-seathedifference/_shore-or-not/Myth Debunked.md

 permalink: /shore-or-not/mythdebunked/
 description: ""
 ---
-#### Maritime Singapore is a global trade powerhouse, often misunderstood as just about ship-handling.
+###### Maritime Singapore is a global trade powerhouse, often misunderstood as just about ship-handling.
 These myths mask its diverse opportunities and vibrant career paths.
 Whether eyeing a career switch or just curious, let's embark on a voyage to unveil its dynamic essence.

+##### Is Maritime Singapore solely about ship handling and physical labour?
 <img border="0" alt="1" src="https://i.ibb.co/V9TSsnN/1.png">
 <br>